Kodeworks/rust-nannou-workshop/part1/README.md

                                    // constant anyway.
 The default immutability of variables in
                                    // Rust makes many it easier for the compiler to figure out
                                    // ...But hey, can't a programmer have a bit of fun with
-                                   //  unecessary optimization from time to time..? let y_top = map_range(TOP_RATIO, 0.0, 1.0, win.bottom(), win.top());
+                                   //  unnecessary optimization from time to time..? let y_top = map_range(TOP_RATIO, 0.0, 1.0, win.bottom(), win.top());
 let y_bottom = map_range(BOTTOM_RATIO, 0.0, 1.0, win.bottom(), win.top());
 let y_pos = map_range(app.time.sin(), -1.0, 1.0, y_bottom, y_top);